Our cookies

 Are there differences in signal between Sky Mobile and O2?

-We did some tests using a Sky and O2 SIM to find out
+We tested using a Sky and O2 SIM to find out

 Signal bars with Sky and O2 logos